MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-rule-overview.md

 ## Using a DCR

 There are two fundamental ways that DCRs are specified for a particular data collection scenario as described in the following sections.
+Each scenario will support one of these methods, but not both.

+> [!NOTE]
+> [Workspace transformation DCR](#workspace-transformation-dcr) are active as soon as they're created.
+They don't use either of the methods described in this section.

 ### Data collection rule associations (DCRA)
 Data collection rule associations (DCRAs) are used to associate a DCR with a monitored resource.
 This is a many-to-many relationship, where a single DCR can be associated with multiple resources, and a single resource can be associated with multiple DCRs.
 This allows you to develop a strategy for maintaining your monitoring across sets of resources with different requirements.